 Most of us eat two to three times more sugar than is recommended.
 What does this mean for your health?
-And what about the various types of sugar on the market—are there healthier options?
+What does this mean for your health?
+Is there a difference between the different types of sugar?
+Are there alternatives?

-It is Holiday season!
-Are you indulging in yummy cookies, cocktails, and Christmas goodies?
-We certainly have been a little lax these days.
-And unfortunately, there is just no sugarcoating it — that yummy dessert that often follows dinner or the daily soda “pick me up” is just not good for you.
-Refined sugar is unhealthy.
+Sorry Dirt-to-Dinner readers, there is just no sugarcoating it — the dessert that often follows dinner or the daily soda “pick me up” is just not good for you.
+Sugar is unhealthy.
+Sugar is sugar no matter where it comes from.

 We can all agree eating large amounts of sugar isn’t doing your body any favors.
 In fact, sugar increases your blood pressure, which leads to unhealthy levels of blood fat.
-This may also increase your risk of heart disease and result in weight gain.
+This also increases your risk of heart disease and results in weight gain and more dangerously, metabolic syndrome.

-Sugar increases your blood pressure → leads to unhealthy levels of blood fat → can increase your risk of heart disease.
+Excess sugar increases your blood pressure → leads to unhealthy levels of blood fat → increases your risk of heart disease.

 The daily allowance of sugar per day is 6 teaspoons